Colin Gubbins: Personal life

 Gubbins's first marriage was to Norah Creina (b.
 1894) on 22 October 1919.
 The couple had two sons, the elder, Michael, served in the SOE and was killed at Anzio in 1944.
 The couple were divorced in 1944 and on 25 September 1950 he married the Norwegian-born Anna Elise Tradin, née Jensen (b.
 1914, d.
 2007).
 His niece was the journalist and writer Una-Mary Parker.

 Death

 A shooter and fisherman, Gubbins spent his last years at his home in the Hebrides, on the Isle of Harris.
 He was appointed Deputy Lieutenant of the islands area of the Western Isles in 1976.
 Gubbins died at Stornoway in the Hebrides on 11 February 1976.

 Testimonials

 His star cryptographer at SOE was Leo Marks, whose book Between Silk and Cyanide (1998) contains a detailed portrait of Gubbins and his work as Marks knew it.
 At one point (p.
-222), Marks describes Gubbins:

-In the book Virtual History (1997), Andrew Roberts and Niall Ferguson call Gubbins "one of the war's unsung heroes".
+222), Marks describes Gubbins:Described by Tommy [Marks' closest friend] as 'a real Highland toughie, bloody brilliant, should be the next CD', he was short enough to make me feel average, with a moustache which was as clipped as his delivery and eyes which didn't mirror his soul or any other such trivia.
+The general's eyes reflected the crossed swords on his shoulders, warning all comers not to cross them with him.
+It was a shock to realize they were focused on me.In the book Virtual History (1997), Andrew Roberts and Niall Ferguson call Gubbins "one of the war's unsung heroes".